 To any homeowner in Cedar Springs with an in-ground or above-ground pool:

-City officials want homeowners to wait at least seven days after the last chlorine treatment before you drain your pool.
+City officials want homeowners to wait at least seven days after the last chlorine treatment before any pool is drained.

 Using test strips, the chlorine concentration should be negligible (1 PPM or less).
 Please be considerate of your neighbors and avoid allowing the water to flood into neighboring yards.
 You should also not drain the entire pool at once.